El Tor, Egypt

-El Tor (الطور aṭ-Ṭūr/et-Ṭūr [etˈtˤuːɾ]), also romanized as Al-Tur and At-Tur and known as Tur Sinai, formerly Raithu, is a small city and the capital of the South Sinai Governorate of Egypt.
-The name of the city comes from the Arabic term for the mountain where the prophet Moses received the Tablets of the Law from God; this mountain is designated Jabal Al Tor.
+El Tor (الطور aṭ-Ṭūr/et-Ṭūr [etˈtˤuːɾ]), also romanized as Al-Tur and At-Tur and known as Tur Sinai, formerly Raithu, is a city and the capital of the South Sinai Governorate of Egypt.
+The name of the city comes from the Arabic term for the mountain where the prophet Moses is believed to have received the Tablets of the Law from God; this mountain is designated Jabal Al Tor.

 At-Tur itself appears to have been founded in the 13th century near the site of the ancient Raythou (medieval Raya).
-The El Tor strain of cholera was discovered there in 1905.
+The El tor strain of cholera was discovered there in 1905.
 It was a quarantine camp for Muslim pilgrims returning from Hajj (the Islamic pilgrimage to Mecca).
+Known for its springs, the city is an important tourist destination in the South Sinai Governorate along with Sharm El Sheikh and Saint Catherine.

 History

 Monastery

 The Raithu desert is situated around El Tor, between Saint Catherine and the Red Sea.
 It is part of the Archdiocese of Mount Sinai and Raithu of the Eastern Orthodox Patriarchate of Jerusalem.
 The "Martyrs of Raithu" were 43 anchorites (early Christian hermits) murdered by bedouins (desert dwellers) during the reign of Emperor Diocletian (284-305CE).
 Christian monks fleeing persecutions had been present since the 3rd century, and the Raithu monastery (or Rutho) was commissioned in the 6th century by Byzantine emperor Justinian.
 The latter was proposed as a UNESCO World Heritage site on November 1, 1994, in the Cultural category.
 Theodore of Raithu was champion of neo-Chalcedonism in the early 7th century.